 The DLCC has a 50,000-gallon on-site wastewater treatment plant that collects and treats wastewater from sanitary and potable uses.
 This water is treated and re-used for toilet flushing only.
 The plant's treatment components include a sump tank, aerobic digester, carbon filter system, and ultraviolet disinfection system.
-In 2020, the wastewater treatment plant was operated through a contract with Veolia Water North America.
+In addition to reducing potable water use, recycling wastewater on-site helps to mitigate combined sewer overflows into nearby streams and rivers, benefitting water management in the Pittsburgh region.
+In 2021, the wastewater treatment plant was managed through a contract with Veolia Water North America.